 The setup of the measurement scheme is an interferometric system.
 It is sensitive to the optical path difference induced by the vertical displacements of cantilevers, see Fig. 6.
+In each cantilever, we neglect the variations of displacements u with respect to x_1 .
+We write the intensity of a fringe pattern written in the two-scale frame,

-Fig. 6: Experimental set-up (sketch and picture) of the instrument for parallel AFM using two-dimensional probe arrays.
+Fig. 6.
+Experimental set-up (sketch and picture) of the instrument for parallel AFM using two-dimensional probe arrays.